 Each cat and dog that is adopted from and Ontario SPCA Animal Centre is spayed/neutered, microchipped and vaccinated.

-The Ontario SPCA also operates its own high volume spay/neuter services, with locations in Newmarket and Stouffville.
-To date, over 100,000 spay/neuter procedures have been performed.
+The Ontario SPCA also operates its own high volume spay/neuter services, with locations in Barrie and Stouffville.